learn-co-curriculum/hs-flatiron-swag-store-day01/README.md

 + Add an inventory page that displays the count for each item.
 + Set up a User model (with attributes for name and email) and a sign up page.
 + Set up a Purchase model that will track user's purchases.
 This table will have two columns - user_id and item_id.
 Tables like this are called join tables because they connect (or join) objects from other models/tables.
   * You'll also need to set up new ActiveRecord relationships for each model.
-The purchase model belongs to users and items.
-The user and item models both have many purchases (this may seem a little strange but just roll with it).
+The Purchase model belongs to users and items.
+The User and Item models both have many purchases (this may seem a little strange but just roll with it).
-  * Set up a form that lists all the items and allows users to chose how many of each item that they would like to order.
+  * Set up a form that lists all the items and allows users to chose how many of each item they would like to order.
 Hint: There is a `type="number"` attribute for form inputs.
 Google it!
-  * When the form is submitted, set up your controller to add a new entry in the Purchases table and decrease the items' count.
+  * When the form is submitted, set up your controller to add a new entry in the Purchases table and decrease each items' count.
   * If you've set up your `has_many` and `belongs_to` relationships properly you should also be able to get a list of everything a user has purchased from the store with `@user.purchases`.
   * Welcome to the world of eCommerce!